The Thrombosis Program is committed to improving the lives of children who have developed or are at risk of developing a blood clot.

 Due to the ongoing pandemic, all recruitment for the TRaCS volunteer program is currently on hold.
 Please check back for further updates.

-We are looking to recruit dedicated, reliable, and talented high school (grade 12 or co-op), college or university students to join our TRaCS volunteer team.
+We are looking to recruit dedicated, reliable, and talented, college or university students to join our TRaCS volunteer team.
 Our volunteers are involved in a variety of research and clinical initiatives taking place in-person at our clinic.
 This includes working closely with physicians, nurses, patients, and their families in both the outpatient and inpatient clinical settings.
 Volunteers are expected to have good communication skills and the ability to work well both independently and within a team setting.
 Volunteers will have the opportunity to learn about our ongoing research projects, and be involved with patient recruitment, data collection, and database maintenance, alongside many new skills.

 - Availability on Mondays and/or Wednesdays (preferably)